 Finally, you must prove the injury with medical advice and documents.
 This can come from a physical therapist, emergency room doctors, ambulance personnel, treating physicians, family members, friends, co-workers, medical bills, proof of lost wages, and the visible harms of disfigurement.

 The process for proving that compensation is in order can be complicated and filled with legalities.
 If you have further questions, it may be in your best interest to contact a lawyer.
-Ken Ringstad and Joe Paskvan can answer your questions.
-Click here to learn more about them, then call or fill out the form for a FREE consultation.
+Ken Ringstad can answer your questions.
+Click here to learn more about the team, then call or fill out the form for a FREE consultation.